-The emPOWERment
+The emPOWERment Institute™

-Transformational Accredited Leadership Certificate Program for BIPOC Professionals
+Accredited Leadership Certificate Program

 The emPOWERment Institute™ is a transformational leadership development program for BIPOC (Black, Indigenous, People of Color) professionals who aspire to leadership roles and want to grow the skillset, mindset, and heartset to lead diverse teams with courage while unapologetically showing up as their authentic selves.

-Drawn from the wisdom in Mary-Frances Winters’ best-selling book Black Fatigue: How Racism Erodes the Mind Body and Spirit, and other resources, this experience will encourage learners from all minoritized groups to flow from fatigue to fullness.
+Drawn from the wisdom in Mary-Frances Winters’ best-selling book Black Fatigue: How Racism Erodes the Mind, Body, and Spirit, and other resources, this experience will encourage learners from all minoritized groups to flow from fatigue to fullness.

 Grow skillset, mindset, and heartset